 Roux Dat says: Hey publishers — invest in a rules editor, streamline the game, and let the mechanics get out of the way of your games!
 This should be an epic themed zombie fest, but it comes down to a lot of rules arguments instead.
 But, thumbs up for some cool meeples.

 So, that’s it for Gumbo Game Night and our post-game night quarterbacking session.
-Roux Dat will be back with more short commentary on our games.
-Is there any game that you suggest for the next Roux Dat?
+Roux Dat will be back with more commentary and reviews about the games we are playing.
+Is there a game that you would like to suggest for the next Roux Dat?
 Send me a tweet @boardgamegumbo and let’s chat about it.